February 21, 2017

-In Attendance: Robert S. Ciskowski and, Carol A. Francesconi
+In Attendance: Paul F. Astorino, Robert S. Ciskowski and, Carol A. Francesconi

-Robert read the Board of Selectmen meeting minutes for Tuesday, December 20, 2016; Carol accepted with corrections; 2nd by Robert with a unanimous vote taken.
+Robert read BOS minutes for February 14, 2017.
+Carol motioned to accept the minutes as presented; 2nd by Robert with a unanimous vote taken.

 Highway Department, Peter LeFebvre:

 - Peter discussed the cleaning of the dishwasher at the Cheshire Community Center and the need to order a new heating element.
 Additionally, he worked on the drains and will continue to flush them until they are working better.
 When the dishwasher is operating correctly Carol and Peter will demonstrate usage.

 - Carol reported last week that the plow cost $8,400.
 Peter reported a $200.00 lower price.

 - New truck in the process of meeting all specifications and my possibly be delivered in March.

 - One ton truck down with oil pan issue.